Last Updated on

 For today’s shot, I decided to stay away from pure Natural Look.
 I wanted to try something more creative and maybe even edgy.

-After I produced HDR image I used a Lightroom preset based editing.
+After I produced the HDR image I used a Lightroom preset based editing.

-After I played with ToolKit adjustments and compared 4 version again, the obvious winner was Broken Clouds look.
+After I played with ToolKit adjustments and compared 4 versions again, the obvious winner was Broken Clouds look.

 Preset: Clock Tower

 - Tripod: FEISOL Tournament CT-3442 – Check my FEISOL Tournament CT-3442 Review.

 Lightroom: import, tagging, HDR Merge, preset based processing (Brocken Clouds preset from Landscape Collection)

 Photoshop: contrast, color correction, cleaning and removing distracting elements with the help of the Stamp Tool.
 I used the Content-Aware Move Tool to move the sun area slightly to the left.